 We commissioned a city-wide master plan that identified the need for a new business quarter next to London Road station.
 The plan recognised that better links across the ring road would:

-Network Rail had estimated a 9-fold increase in in cycling demand and a 40 per cent growth in passenger numbers associated with the station - a clear signal that improving access to the station for non-motorised users should be a priority.
+Network Rail had estimated a 9-fold increase in cycling demand and a 40% growth in passenger numbers associated with the station - a clear signal that improving access to the station for non-motorised users should be a priority.